-This is a method by which you can keep the identity of the top card of the pact secret by apparently showing it to your audience that in fact really showing them the second card.
+This is a card sleight by which you can keep the identity of the top card of the pack secret by apparently showing it to your audience – when in fact you are really showing them the second card.

-Now you have the cards in readiness and the audience should not able to see the slightly raised edge of the top two cards at the back of a pack.
-It is now a fairly simple matter using the right-hand thumb on the face of the second card down and the first finger on the back of the top card nearest to you, to raise the back end of the top two cards and turn them over revealing the face of the second card down.
+Now you have the cards in readiness and the audience should not able to see the slightly raised edge of the top two cards at the back of the pack.
+Using the right-hand thumb on the face of the second card down and the first finger on the back of the top card nearest to you, raise the back end of the top two cards and turn them over revealing the face of the second card down.

 As you place them (with the second card face up on the top of the pack on show) you make sure that they are protruding over the inner end of the pack by about 1 cm.
 At this point you name the card to your audience then grip the two top cards in the same manner as before using the thumb and first finger of the right-hand below and above respectively and you turn the two cards face down on top of the pack flush.